BEA API

 ax.set_xticklabels([f'Q1\n{i.year}' if i.month == 1 else f'Q{(i.month+2)/3:.0f}'

-for i in res.index])
+for i in contributions.index])

 title = 'Contribution to Real Consumer Spending Growth, by Category'